 We’re reviewing the best robot lawn mowers of 2020, along with their top features.
-For our list, we also consider performance quality in a few categories, such as how quiet a model is, automatic sensors, and adjustability of the blades.
+For our list, we consider performance quality in a few categories, such as noise levels, automatic sensors, and adjustability of the blades.

 This Worx model shows a strong understanding of what the average buyer needs from a reliable robot mower.
-First, they need a reasonable price: Many people interested in a mower bot won’t want to spend thousands of dollars on one, especially if they aren’t sure how exactly it’s going to perform on their lawn.
+First, they need a reasonable price: Many people interested in a mower bot won’t want to spend thousands of dollars, especially if they aren’t sure how exactly it’s going to perform.
 Second, buyers are looking for bots that can handle relatively small spaces very tidily.
-The WR140 fits well with these needs, a sub-$1,000 mower that’s designed to do a really good job on lawns around one-quarter of an acre or less.
+The WR140 fits these needs, as it’s a sub-$1,000 mower that’s designed to do a really good job on lawns around one-quarter of an acre or less.

-The mower is designed to follow a schedule based on the information you provide about your lawn on the app, cutting in light layers that don’t need to be emptied out or collected — you can still adjust the cutting height if necessary.
-The “cut to edge” design helps the blades mow as close to the lawn edges as possible so you don’t get those annoying stragglers by the flowerbeds, and there’s a handy alert feature that sends you a notification if your mower leaves the lawn space, which indicates a performance issue or simply that someone is stealing it (every good mower bot should have this feature).
+The mower is designed to follow a schedule based on the information you provide about your lawn on the app, cutting in light layers that don’t need to be emptied out or collected — and you can still adjust the cutting height if necessary.
+The “cut to edge” design helps the blades mow as close to the lawn edges as possible, so you don’t get those annoying stragglers by the flowerbeds, and there’s a handy alert feature that sends you a notification if your mower leaves the lawn space, which indicates a performance issue or that someone is tampering with the unit (every good mower bot should have this feature).

-At 20V it’s not the most powerful bot designed, but it does have the features a modern lawn owner needs, including automatic recharge for the battery and the ability to climb 20-degree hills.
-The sensors will keep it from colliding with anything surprising, and you can also surround specific items with magnetic strips included so the bot will avoid that area.
-All in all, it’s a great mower bot to start with.
+At 20V, it’s not the most powerful bot, but it does have the features a lawn owner needs, including automatic recharge for the battery and the ability to climb 20-degree hills.
+The sensors will keep it from colliding with anything surprising, and you can also surround specific items with included magnetic strips so the bot will avoid that area.
+All in all, theis a great mower bot for first-time bot cutters.

-With an operational decibel range of up to 78dB, the RS630 is certainly louder than the Husqvarna Automower 450X (our next recommendation), but it’s significantly quieter than your average riding lawnmower.
+With an operational decibel range of up to 78dB, theis certainly louder than the Husqvarna Automower 450X (our next recommendation), but it’s significantly quieter than your average riding lawnmower.